AriNguyen/project_readme/codeGrindr.md

-# CodeGrindr - A solution for effective Hackathon team formation

 ## Inspiration
 Finding the right teammates is a crucial step for a successful project.
 Therefore, we proudly present a social platform to let hackathon's goers to match, interact, and form teams.